 Editor’s note: this Razer Kraken X review was updated on November 8, 2022 to update formatting and to include newer headsets in the alternatives section.

-The Razer Kraken X headset is made for gamers on a budget and works just as well for anyone who needs over-ears with an integrated boom mic.
-They’re not intended to leave your gaming station and include a dedicated audio/mic splitter cable for computers with separate inputs.
-These are cross-platform compatible.
-You can use them with PC, Xbox, PlayStation, Nintendo Switch, and mobile devices.
+The Razer Kraken X is made for gamers on a budget and works just as well for anyone who needs over-ears with an integrated boom mic.
+This is not intended to leave your gaming station and include a dedicated audio/mic splitter cable for computers with separate inputs.
+With the 3.5mm cable, you can use the Kraken X across various platforms PC, Xbox, PlayStation, Nintendo Switch, and mobile devices.

 What’s it like to use the Razer Kraken X?

 Polycarbonate-ABS, a durable thermoplastic, makes up the headband and slider.
-This lightweight material in tandem with the hidden eyewear channels makes these comfortable to wear with or without glasses.
+This lightweight material in tandem with the hidden eyewear channels makes these comfortable with glasses.
 Said channels alleviate pressure at the temples.
 What’s more, the memory foam ear pads contribute to general comfort.
-Unfortunately, the ear pads aren’t user-replaceable but Razer provides a limted two-year warranty.
+Unfortunately, the ear pads aren’t user-replaceable but Razer provides a limited two-year warranty.

-The headphones lack in-line controls but do feature a volume dial and mute button on the left ear cup.
+The headset lacks in-line controls but features a volume dial and mute button on the left ear cup.
 I’d like to see a bit more resistance from the dial.
 That said, the mute toggle requires just the right amount of resistance and provides a satisfying click when depressed or released.

 Isolation is fine but nothing spectacular: Hot Pocket lovers will still hear the microwave running.
-While I played music through the headphones, the microwave’s hum at least was rendered null.
+While I play music through the Razer Kraken X, the microwave’s hum is hushed a bit.
 If you need to stay undisturbed during gameplay, find a secluded room to set up shop.

 Related: How to read charts